FREE SHIPPING AUSTRALIA WIDE*

 You may also be interested in

-How Red Light Therapy at Home Boosts Kidney Function
+Targeted Red Light Therapy at Home for Reducing Puffiness Under-eyes

 Disclaimer: All ROJO light therapy products are considered low risk and designed for general health and wellbeing, they are not intended to cure or prevent specific medical conditions, diseases, or prescribe any course of action.
 The content on this website is for informational or educational purposes only and does not substitute for professional medical advice or consultations with healthcare professionals.
 Before using our products, a health professional should be consulted, we are not medical professionals, so please contact your GP or health practitioner for medical advice.